tuckerconnelly/principles/readme.md

  * The best systems are emergent, organic, and antifragile.
  * Read every day.
  * Be wary of perfection fallacy—it does not have to be perfect to be valuable to someone.
- * Do all your work as if you're doing it for God.